tiansemi/CTF-HackerLab/Hackerlab2k22/Stages/Exfiltration.md

 >Honestly, it was a fastidious and useless job.
 So in the end we get two files.
 An image file and a password protected zip file
 on the image file it says rockyou ft leet.
-So we thought we should crack the zip password with john using rockyou.txt but nothing yet a prank from the organizers.
+So we thought we should crack the zip password with john using rockyou.txt but nothing yet a prank from the organizers 😒 .

 >So we made a bruteforce